 Some have predicted its demise but reasons point to influencer marketing’s continued relevance in this digital age.

-With the prolific rise of social media, it is inadvertent that there will be multiple stakeholders keen to leverage on such a widespread digital phenomenon, to profit – not essentially monetarily – in one way or another.
+With the prolific rise of social media, it is inevitable that there will be multiple stakeholders keen to leverage on such a widespread digital phenomenon, to profit – not essentially monetarily – in one way or another.

 Platforms like Instagram, YouTube and to a certain extent, Twitter, have managed to transform unknown individuals into huge personalities and stars, creating environments that foster multiple communities.